wenakita/sonicreddragon-docs/docs/contracts/core/chain-registry.md

 The Chain Registry implements several security features:

-- **Owner-Only Configuration**: Only the contract owner can register or update chains
-- **Validation Checks**: Validates addresses and parameters before updating the registry
-- **Error Handling**: Uses custom errors for clear error reporting
+-**Owner-Only Configuration**: Only the contract owner can register or update chains -**Validation Checks**: Validates addresses and parameters before updating the registry -**Error Handling**: Uses custom errors for clear error reporting